 Standard Curlew survey methodologies (Brown & Shepherd, 1993) were used in order to accurately estimate the number of breeding pairs, In brief, two visits were made to areas of suitable habitat before the end of June.
 Separate visits to the same site are at least seven days apart.
 Even if no Curlew are recorded during the first visit to a site, a second visit is still carried out if suitable habitat was present.
 Survey visits are divided into the following periods:

-Visit 1: 15th April - 31st May Visit 2: 1st - 30th June
+- Visit 1: 15th April 31st May - Visit 2: 1st 30th June

-Brown & Shepherd recommend a third visit to survey sites in July, but this is to detect breeding productivity.
-The two visits to Ballydangan South were therefore undertaken on 26th May and 27th June.
+Brown & Shepherd recommend a third visit to survey sites in July to detect breeding productivity.